 I found the Eventbrite result quite interesting because it’s actually EventBrite’s search results for “event planners” in “Chicago.”
 Pretty cool, right?
 It’s a whole bunch of events, many geared toward event professionals, and others off-base.

 This search result is genius if you’re an event planner looking to network, but weird if you’re looking to hire an event planner.
 I couldn’t think of any insights here other than if you’re hosting events for event professionals, EventBrite might draw in some people.

 Zooming Past the Last Two Google Search Results

 HMR Designs is a design and production company that looks like they put on some gorgeous events, but certainly not for the faint of budget.
 Still, they’re a legit result – the second truly legit organic result we’ve seen so far and quite far down in the rankings.

 They have a great website with a ton of content and internal landing pages about the venues they work with.
 So it makes sense why they rank highly.
 They, too, have an active blog, and an optimized website.

 The Bash is yet another listings site, like Yelp and PartySlate above.
 Let’s review something.
-If you’d listed your event planning business everywhere possible, including Google My Business.
+If you’d listed your event planning business everywhere possible, including Google Business Profile.
 And even if you had absolutely no search engine clout, you’d have given yourself a chance on at six first page results.
-The map through Google My Business, Three PartySlate results, Yelp, and The Bash.
+The map through Google Business Profile, Three PartySlate results, Yelp, and The Bash.

 The Good, The Bad & The Maybe